MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/jsonobject/jsonobject-add-string-string-method.md

 ## Example 2

-One way to avoid redundant escaping is to use the [JsonToken.ReadFrom(Text) Method](../jsontoken/jsontoken-readfrom-string-method.md)
+One way to avoid redundant escaping is to use the [JsonToken.ReadFrom(Text) method](../jsontoken/jsontoken-readfrom-string-method.md)

-In the following example, the text value is assigned to a JsonToken variable, which is than appended to a JsonObject.
+In the following example, the text value is assigned to a `JsonToken` variable, which is then appended to a `JsonObject`.
-Note the double quotes in the TextValue label.
+Note the double quotes in the `TextValue` label.

 ```AL
 local procedure AddMultilineTextValue()